navapbc/template-infra/docs/infra/set-up-aws-accounts.md

 ### 2. Decide on AWS account strategy

+Some resources, such as a build repository, are shared across environments.
+These resources can be deployed to the same AWS account as any of the other environments or they can be deployed to a separate environment.
+In the following diagrams, these are represented by the box labeled `shared`.

 A simple project might have only one AWS account and all environments should be deployed to this environment.
 This mapping might look like this:

 ```mermaid